K\"ahler metrics and toric Lagrangian fibrations: Principal Hamiltonian -spaces a.k.a. Lagrangian fibrations

 By the remark above, we have $H^1(M,\TFlat)=\mathbb{S}^1$.
 A class $e^{2\pi i a}\in\Ss^1$ can be realized as the Lagrangian connection

 \end{example}

 \begin{example} Consider the second Lagrangian fibration

 in Example \ref{ex:trivial:chern:class}.
-We saw there that for $a\in]0,1[$ this fibration has non-trivial Lagrangian-Chern class.
+We saw there that for $a\in]0,1[$ this fibration has non-trivial Lagrangian Chern class.
 On the other hand, the canonical horizontal distribution of $\Tt^2\times\R^2\to\R^2$ is invariant under the action \eqref{eq:action:funny}, so it follows from Corollary \ref{cor:classification:complete:flat} that this Lagrangian fibration is flat. \end{example}